ridgeworks/arithmetic_types/README.md

 ```
 The `arithmetic_types` module included in this pack is an extension of `library(arithmetic)`.
 It enables list and atomic literals as function arguments, as well as user defined types (compound terms).

+Extending the set of types available for use in arithmetic expressions raises the possibility of supporting polymorphic functions.
+These are functions with a common functor symbol and arity but whose semantics depends on the actual input arguments.
+For example, the same function template used for indexing or concatenating strings could be used for performing the same "function" for any sequence type, e.g., lists or arrays.
+(This is a familiar concept in object oriented languages where the same method signature is used in many classes; each class provides its own implementation (or inherits one from its superclass).)

+There are a couple of options for implementing polymorphic functions in Prolog.
+Perhaps an obvious one is to them as multiple clauses in a single predicate.
+If such a predicate was `multifile`, then each "type module" (a module implementing a set of functions for a user defined type), could implement a clause implementing the semantics for that type.
+This creates a dependency between the types, e.g., an inadvertent cut in one implementation could remove the option of success in another.
+And all implementations would have to agree on a module context "owning" the function in question.

+An alternative model, and the one adapted in this design, is to treat each implementation as private, i.e., there need not be a user "callable" predicate interface to a function.
+Rather, each type module "registers" its implementation of a (polymorphic) function using the `arithmetic_function/1` directive.
+This way each type module can be totally independent from a perspective of defining functions; no multifile requirement or common context to define.
+Once a function is registered, it is globally available for use in arithmetic evaluation.
+At the same time there is nothing restricting a user from defining a common callable predicate as described in the previous paragraph.
+Indeed it's fairly simple to define a function using a pre-existing predicate, e.g., `string_length/2` that fits the requirement of a "function predicate" (last argument is the result).

+This second model is analogous to how OOP languages provide polymorphism, i.e., each class:method  is an independent implementation; it's just that the method is selected by the class, i.e., type, of the object involved.
+Prolog has no such concept, so the argument type checking must be performed by the function.
+If the checking fails, the function must fail to permit an alternative implementation a chance at success.
+The flip side is that functions are deterministic; once it succeeds, backtracking has no effect.

+The second model is also similar to arithmetic functions builtin to Prolog, i.e., they are globally available and not directly callable, e.g., there is no exported `max/3` predicate.

-It uses the same `exports` list and core semantics as `arithmetic` (it was derived from a clone), but it performs term and goal expansion before `arithmetic` (context `user` before `system`).
-One difference is that any user defined functions (using directive `arithmetic_function/1`) will be globally defined, but the underlying (predicate) implementation need not be exported.
-(This is just like builtin functions on numbers, e.g., there is no exported predicate `max/3`.)
+Module `arithmetic_types` supports the same `exports` list and core semantics as `arithmetic` (it was derived from a clone), but it performs term and goal expansion before `arithmetic` (context `user` before `system`).

 Also included in this pack are a few "type modules" described below.
 These are meant to act as examples but feel free to use or extend them as you see fit.

 #### `type_bool`
-In actual usage, it seems to make sense to package groups of functions according to their type.
+As described above, it is recommended  to package groups of functions according to their type.
 So, for example, a `type_bool` module would define some functions with boolean argument values, e.g., `and`, `or`, and `not`, along with functions that produce boolean values, e.g., comparisons.
 The interface to such a module might look like:
 ```
 :- module(type_bool,
 	[